thespacedoctor/transientNamer/docs/source/usage.md

         -v, --version                        show version
         -s, --settings                       the settings file
-        -c, --withComments                   return TNS comments in result sets -o directory, --output=directory     output to files in the directory path
+        -c, --withComments                   return TNS comments in result sets -i, --import                         parse and import the content of the astronotes into a MySQL database -o directory, --output=directory     output to files in the directory path